If you have been selling at the online marketplace, then chances are that you might have come across the term – Amazon freight forwarders.

 5. Packaging & Palletization

 While importing & exporting, the goods need to be palletized as well as packed in a particular way for safety.
-Also, the wood used for packaging is subject to the international legislation.
+Also, the wood used for Product packaging is subject to the international legislation.

 Remember that a few freight forwarders charge additionally for packaging.
 This is because the shipments need to be packed with special things.
 This also ensures that your goods adhere to the government rules applicable at the terminus.
 Oh, you definitely don’t want your goods to be returned to the origin port for re-packing, as this can be too costly!